bigmlcom/bigml-node/docs/index.md

 - **clusters** They are unsupervised learning models that define groups of instances in the training dataset according to the similarity of their features.
 Each group has a central instance, named Centroid, and all instances in the group form a new dataset.
-There resources are handled through `bigml.Cluster`.
+These resources are handled through `bigml.Cluster`.

 - **centroids** Are the central instances of the groups defined in a cluster.